What Are 5G Networks?

 How Much Bandwidth Does 5G Provide?

 5G bandwidth depends on spectrum holding per service provider.
-5G allocated spectrum is added to existing 4G/3G spectrum to determine total network bandwidth and capacity.
+5G allocated spectrum is added to the existing 4G/3G spectrum to determine total network bandwidth and capacity.

 What Kind of Spectral Efficiency Does 5G Provide?

-5G provides spectral efficiency for three main spectrum bands simultaneously: low band (sub-1GHz), mid band (1-6GHZ), and high band (24Ghz and above).
+5G provides spectral efficiency for three main spectrum bands simultaneously: low band (sub-1GHz), mid-band (1-6GHZ), and high band (24Ghz and above).

 These new spectrums can translate to greater service potential, however, the vastly different performance characteristics of these three bands will increasingly challenge communications Service Providers to decide how and where they deploy 5G sites.
 The intersection of these new spectrum bands and the desired introduction of new 5G services further complicate the RF planning process.